-alchemlyb is a library for doing alchemical free energy calculations more easily and with less prone for error.
+alchemlyb is a library for doing alchemical free energy calculations more easily.
 It includes functions for parsing data from formats common to existing MD engines, subsampling these data, and fitting these data with an estimator to obtain free energies.
 These functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data.